Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-node/README.md

     content: Node.js/JavaScript SDK
 ---

-# Approw - Node.js/JavaScript
+# {{$localeConfig.brandName}} - Node.js/JavaScript

 <LastUpdated/>

-Approw JavaScript/Node SDK consists of two parts: `ManagementClient` and `AuthenticationClient`. `AuthenticationClient` includes methods such as registering and logging in, resetting mobile phone number email, modifying account information, etc. It sends requests based on end user and is suitable for browsers and back-end use. `ManagementClient` is suitable for use in a back-end or **trusted** front-end environment.Generally speaking, all the operations you can do in the [Approw console](https://console.authing.cn/console/userpool) can be done with this SDK.
+{{$localeConfig.brandName}} JavaScript/Node SDK consists of two parts: `ManagementClient` and `AuthenticationClient`. `AuthenticationClient` includes methods such as registering and logging in, resetting mobile phone number email, modifying account information, etc. It sends requests based on end user and is suitable for browsers and back-end use. `ManagementClient` is suitable for use in a back-end or **trusted** front-end environment.Generally speaking, all the operations you can do in the [{{$localeConfig.brandName}} console](https://console.approw.com/console/userpool) can be done with this SDK.

 ## Install

 Use `npm`:

 ```
-npm install authing-js-sdk
+npm install approw-js-sdk
 ```

 Use `yarn`:

 ```
-yarn add authing-js-sdk
+yarn add approw-js-sdk
 ```

 > If you want to use it in the React Native environment, you need to first run this command in the RN project root directory: